isFakeAccount/psnawp/README.md

 print(user.get_presence())
 print(user.friendship())
 print(user.is_available_to_play())
 print(user.is_blocked())
+user.send_private_message("Hello World!")
+messages = user.get_messages_in_conversation(message_count=1)
  ```
-**Note: If you want to create multiplace instances of psnawp you need to get npsso code from separate PSN accounts.
-If you generate a new npsso with same account your previous npsso will expire immidiately.**
+**Note: If you want to create multiple instances of psnawp you need to get npsso code from separate PSN accounts.
+If you generate a new npsso with same account your previous npsso will expire immediately.**

 ## Contribution

-All bug reposts and features requests are welcomed although I am new at making python libraries so it may take me a while to implement some features.
-Suggestions are welcomes if I am doing something that is unconventional way of doing it.
+All bug reposts and features requests are welcomed although I am new at making python libraries, so it may take me a while to implement some features.
+Suggestions are welcomes if I am doing something that is an unconventional way of doing it.

 ## Disclaimer